-The City of Guelph and its consultant, AECOM, are exploring options for stormwater service fee credits.
-Credits would provide property owners with opportunities to reduce stormwater runoff on private property for a credit towards the stormwater service fee they pay.
-A stormwater service fee credit program would also recognize the efforts Guelph property owners are already making to reduce stormwater runoff and the pollutants that flow with it.
+The City of Guelph and its consultant, AECOM, have developed a credit program for industrial, commercial, institutional (ICI) and multi-residential properties of six units or more.
+Credits provide land owners with opportunities to reduce stormwater runoff on private property for a credit towards the stormwater service fee they pay.
+The credit program also recognizes the efforts Guelph property owners are already making to reduce stormwater runoff and the pollutants that flow with it.

 Everyone benefits from managing stormwater runoff.
-Property owners benefit from onsite flood control, and the community benefits from reduced pressures on our stormwater management system, and the cost savings that result from that.
+Property owners benefit from onsite flood control and the community benefits from reduced pressures on our stormwater management system.
+Both benefit from resulting cost savings.

 Stormwater systems include all the drains, pipes and ponds that carry or hold rain, melting snow and runoff from hard surfaces.